xgnit/CAN_Bus_driver_Raspberry_Pi/README.md

-# in case any help/question is needed: futinn@gmail.com
 # CAN_Bus_driver_Raspberry_Pi

+in case any question: futinn@gmail.com

 enable c++11 on your compiler